Report changes to your charity's details

-- legal structure, eg if it changes from a trust to a Charitable Incorporated Organisation (CIO)
+- legal structure, for example if it changes from a trust to a Charitable Incorporated Organisation (CIO)

-- managers, eg authorised officials, responsible person, nominees, agents or trustees
+- managers, such as authorised officials, responsible person, nominees, agents or trustees

-- operations, eg what it does or who it helps
+- operations, for example what it does or who it helps

 When you change your charity’s name or governing document, the Charity Commission must agree the change before you tell HMRC.